skius/imp/README.md

 ### IMP Syntax
 The core IMP syntax is precisely the same as introduced in the lecture (incl. shorthands).
-The syntax for pre-/post-conditions is a bit cumbersome, however; every 'base' statement must have a pre- and post-condition, rules of consequence are implicit at sequence statements.
+The syntax to verify axiomatic derivations is the same as the introduced "Proof Outline", except that there are no semi-colons.

 Example (`square.imp`, squares `a` and stores it in `b` using only addition):
 ```
-# an "ergonomic" proof outline as in the course:
+# proof outline as in the course:
 {a >= 0}
 ⊨
 {a >= 0 and 0 = 0 and 0 = 0}
-b := 0;
+b := 0
 {a >= 0 and b = 0 and 0 = 0}
-i := 0;
+i := 0
 {a >= 0 and b = 0 and i = 0}
 ⊨
 {i <= a and b = a * i}